The-Balthazar/BrewWikiGen/README.md

     with `Videos` with an array of tables that match the format `{YouTube = '[Video ID]', '[Display name]'}`, where `[Video ID]` is the 11-ish character YouTube video ID, and `[Display name]` is the link caption to display.
+    You can also force a section to appear and/or overwrite the main contents of it with a `[Section]` key, and either a `true` value to force it to appear, or a string value to force it to appear and overwrite the main body of the section.
+    Prefix and suffix additions are still respected.
     Which is a very wordy way to say to look like this example:
     ```lua
     UnitData = {